SwissDataScienceCenter/renku-python/README.rst

 Docker
 ~~~~~~

-The containerized version of the CLI can launched using Docker command.
+The containerized version of the CLI can be launched using Docker command.

 ::

     $ docker run -it -v "$PWD":"$PWD" -w="$PWD" renku/renku-python renku

-It makes sure your current directory is mounted to same place in the container.
+It makes sure your current directory is mounted to the same place in the container.

 Usage
 -----